-4.3 Regulatory Background
+3.3 Regulatory Background

 As part of the 2015-2016 DR funding bridge, the Commission approved the XSP in Decision (D.) 14-05-025, and the pilot was initiated in 2016.
 Since the pilot had been active for less than a year, which did not allow much time for testing, PG&E received approval from the Commission to continue the pilot through 2017 in D.16-06-029 and then from 2018 - 2020 in D.17-12-003.
+These continuations of the pilot included various rule changes.

-4.4 Pilot Roles and Responsibilities
+3.4 Pilot Roles and Responsibilities

-The pilot team roles and responsibilities are identified in Figure 5.
-Both single customers and aggregators were eligible to participate in the XSP.
+The pilot team roles and responsibilities are identified in Figure 4.
+Both single customers and aggregators are eligible to participate in the XSP.
 Olivine serves as the pilot administrator enabling participation through the Olivine DER software platform.
 Olivine provides the primary interface between participant and pilot, including development of informational and educational material, participant recruitment, enrollment and registration; nominations; award and dispatch notifications; meter data aggregation; resource certification; and calculation of settlements and payments.
-In addition to the pilot sponsor, PG&E was the overall program manager and was responsible for tasks such as leading program design, managing the overall pilot budget, approving informational and educational material, working with Olivine on participant education and recruitment, approving participant applications, developing the quantitative assessment of when to trigger pilot events, and managing meter data delivery to Olivine.
-PG&E was also responsible for overall policy and strategy development that became the basis for the pilot.
+In addition to the pilot sponsor, PG&E is the overall program manager and is responsible for tasks such as leading program design, managing the overall pilot budget, approving informational and educational material, working with Olivine on participant education and recruitment, approving participant applications, developing the quantitative assessment of when to trigger pilot events, and managing meter data delivery to Olivine.
+PG&E is also responsible for overall policy and strategy development that became the basis for the pilot.